kagkarlsson/db-scheduler/README.md

 are fetched from the database.
 An execution with a higher value for priority will run before an execution with a lower value (technically, the ordering will be `order by priority desc, execution_time asc`).
 Consider using priorities in the range 0-32000 as the field is defined as a `SMALLINT`.
 If you need a larger value, modify the schema.
-For now, this feature is **opt-in**.
+For now, this feature is **opt-in**, and column `priority` is only needed by users who choose to enable priority via this config setting.

-Set the priority per instance using the `TaskBuilder`:
+Set the priority per instance using the `TaskInstance.Builder`:

 ```java
     scheduler.schedule(